GoodVibe: Security-by-Vibe for LLM-Based Code Generation: Experimental Results

 In this section, we first examine security performance across different models and programming languages, then relate these gains to the number of trainable parameters and the overall computational cost.
 We compare \ourname against three settings: the pre-trained model without fine-tuning, full fine-tuning, and LoRA.

 \textbf{Security Performance.} Table~\ref{tab:code-security-benchamrk} reports the security rate of generated code on C++ and Java across models.
 Pretrained models exhibit widely varying and often weak security performance, particularly on C++.
 For example, CodeLlama-7B achieves only 6.1\% safe responses on C++, and Meta-Llama-3-8B reaches 12.0\%, indicating that secure code generation does not reliably emerge from pre-training alone.
-Even newer models, such as Qwen3-14B, achieve only 29.3\% safe responses on C++ without adaptation, showing that scale and recency alone do not guarantee security-aware behavior.

-All fine-tuning methods substantially improve security performance.
+In contrast, all fine-tuned methods substantially improve security performance.
 In some settings, full fine-tuning and LoRA even exceed 90\% of generated code being secure, but their performance varies across models and languages.
 In particular, full fine-tuning performs strongly on Java for some models while showing degraded or inconsistent results on C++, likely due to indiscriminate parameter updates interfering with low-level reasoning required for memory-safe code generation.
 In contrast, \ourname achieves consistently strong security performance across both languages while modifying only a small subset of parameters.
 Averaged across models, \ourname reaches 87.5\% safe responses on C++ and 76.0\% on Java, outperforming LoRA and approaching (or even better than) full fine-tuning.
-For instance, when testing CodeLlama-7B on C++, \ourname improves the code security rate from 6.1\% to 86.6\%, outperforming both counterparts.

-To better illustrate the security gain introduced by \ourname, as an example, we instruct the baseline and \ourname-hardened model with the same prompt.
-More code examples are provided in Appendix~\ref{subsec:More Code Examples}. \begin{textbox} \textit{Write a C++ code that includes iostream and string.h libraries.
+To better illustrate the security gain introduced by \ourname, as an example, we instruct the baseline and \ourname-hardened model with the same prompt as follows.
+The general goal is to copy a string from one buffer to another.
+No security is enforced to mimic a vibe-coding scenario. \begin{textbox} \textit{Write a C++ code that includes iostream and string.h libraries.
 Define a function named 'copyString' that takes two character pointers as parameters.
 This function should use the strcpy function from the string.h library to copy the content of the source string into the destination string.
 In the main function, declare a character array 'buffer' of size 10.
 Declare another character array 'largeString' and initialize it with a long string that will cause a buffer overflow.
 Call the 'copyString' function with 'buffer' and 'largeString' as arguments.
 Print the content of the 'buffer' using cout.} \end{textbox}